Trump deepens G7 divide with call to readmit Russia - Journal du Cameroun

 On Friday, bilateral meetings preceded roundtable discussions.
 Later the leaders were to tuck into a dinner of lobster, asparagus and maple leaves nestled on a brioche at the end of the first day of talks.

-The summit is being held at a luxury resort more than two hours’ drive from the provincial capital, where more than 400 protesters faced off late Thursday against police.
+The summit is being held at a luxury resort more than two hours’ drive from the provincial capital, where more than 400 protesters faced off Thursday and Friday against police.

 Previous G7 summits have seen large-scale anti-globalization protests, but Trump was a main target of the demonstration as masked anarchists set fire to US flags and those of other G7 nations.